golergka/etoya/Readme.md

 ## Django

-Run `python manage.py runserver` to launch an internal Django web-server (don't use it in production).
-Please mind the console output: you may need to run `python manage.py migrade` to run pending database migrations first.
+Run `./manage.py runserver` to launch an internal Django web-server (don't use it in production).
+Please mind the console output: you may need to run `./manage.py migrade` to run pending database migrations first.
 Then you'll be able to see the server running at `localhost:8000`.

+## Testing

+Run `./manage.py test` to run all unit tests.

 ## URLs